specialunderwear/as3-injector/README.markdown

 * Mapping a new instance of an Object
 * Mapping a singleton of an Object (one instance)

 **Note**: the name of the (public) property, setter or method doesn't matter.
-The injector only looks at the type of Class you want to inject an the optional name of the meta tag.
+The injector only looks at the type of Class you want to inject an the optional name of it.

 #### Mapping a value